sigilante/don/README.md

 **WIP ~2024.7.16.
 Working prototype.**

+- The docs cache works.
+- No full-text search yet.
+- Display is staggered rather than carriage-returned.

+---

 `%don` keeps a cache of online documentation from [`docs.urbit.org`](https://docs.urbit.org) queryable by developers at the command-line interface.